SAM-DEV007/Instagram-Filters/Flappy_Bird/README.md

   The window can be closed via `Esc`, `Q` or the Close button.

 # Installation
-  he required libraries are mentioned in `requirements.txt` file.
+  The required libraries are mentioned in `requirements.txt` file.
 It can be installed via `pip install -r \path\to\requirements.txt`.